valyu-network/valyu-did/README.md

 # ValyuDID

-Welcome to the ValyuDID repository!
-This project acts as an implementation of the Valyu DID method specification (outlined in DDOC.md), and facilitates the creation and resolution of Valyu DIDs using RESTful APIs, and a simple SQL database.
+Welcome to the ValyuDID repository.
+This project implements the Valyu DID method specification (detailed in DDOC.md) and provides RESTful APIs for creating and resolving Valyu DIDs, utilizing a straightforward SQL database architecture.

 ## Overview 📖

-ValyuDID provides a suite of endpoints to manage DIDs, enabling interactions such as creating new DIDs for users and data, and resolving existing DIDs through a custom-built Veramo-based resolver.
+ValyuDID offers a set of endpoints designed for managing decentralized identifiers (DIDs).
+It enables the creation of new DIDs for users and data, as well as the resolution of existing DIDs, using a custom-built resolver, and provider, based on the Veramo framework.

 ## Getting Started 🚀